georust/rinex/rinex-cli/README.md

 - [quality check](doc/qc.md): RINEX data quality analysis (mainly statistics and only on OBS RINEX at the moment)
 - other advanced operations are documented in the [processing](doc/processing.md) suite

-## Positioning
+## Positioning (RTK)

-`rinex-cli` integrates a position solver that will resolve the user location the best it can, from the provided RINEX context.
-This mode in requested with `-p`.
+`rinex-cli` integrates a position solver that will resolve the radio receiver location the best it can, by post processing the provided RINEX context.
+This mode in requested with `-r` or `--rtk` and is turned off by default.

-To learn how to operate the solver, refer to [the dedicated page](doc/positioning.md).
+To learn how to operate the solver, refer to [the dedicated page](doc/rtk.md).

 ## Getting started